 08 September - 28 October, 2017

 Not just the content but the form of prayer also assumes a special significance.
 While some might take on extravagant contours with special rituals to propitiate the deities, in other instances it is years of meditation and abstinence that are often accorded a higher value and blessed with special boons.

 The works in the show are a testimony to how the divine is invoked across various belief systems and in myriad forms.
 Symbols of the divine such as the crucifix or images of Gods and Goddesses from the Hindu pantheon are often a source of solace to believers.
 Even the movement of heavenly bodies and the alignment of the stars are scrutinized for the clues they might yield for a more propitious future.
-However, astronomers would probably demur and argue for a more scientific temper than relying on supernatural forces to change the course of events.
+Divine intervention offers a ray of hope to the afflicted and oppressed, assuring them that even in dark times all is not lost.